salrashid123/tpm_daemonset/README.md

 ```

 The output on the verifier will show the outputs of the end-to-end tests:

+Note that each invocation returns the EKCert issued to the same NodeVM (in our ase, its `gke-cluster-1-default-pool-7c317a84-nfc1`)...and thats just where the app pod was deployed.

+The EKCert shown in this repo uses the specific certificates signed by google and is verified by the client itself.

 ```log
 root@app-5565d6b794-nfb66:/# /grpc_verifier -host app-service:50051  -uid 121123 -kid 213412331 --v=10 -alsologtostderr